Employer

 Information for employees with salary deductions

-• who’s being deducted (national identity number or D number)
+• who’s having their salary deducted (national identity number or D number)

 • the amount or percentage rate you must deduct